Theaterkasse

 theaterkasse@kammerspiele.de

-Symposium
+Symposium with livestream

 At the first “Women’s Peace Congress” in The Hague in 1915, 1,200 women from 16 warring and neutral countries drew up joint demands for world politics.
 They developed proposals for international law and a feminist foreign policy.
 They passed 20 resolutions – including one on the first day which condemned rape as a weapon of war.
 They confronted contradictions among “enemies” but still asked themselves whether and how wars could be ended through diplomacy.